MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribboncategory-class.md

 ```

 ### Parameters
- [in] *point*
+*point*<br/>
- The x and y coordinates of the mouse pointer, relative to the upper-left corner of the window.
+[in] The x and y coordinates of the mouse pointer, relative to the upper-left corner of the window.

 ### Return Value
  Zero-based index of a ribbon element if the method was successful; otherwise -1.